NPR Humorist and Bestselling Author of Naked,

 With sardonic wit and incisive social critiques, David Sedaris has become one of America’s pre-eminent humor writers.
 The great skill with which he slices through cultural euphemisms and political correctness proves that Sedaris is a master of satire and one of the most observant writers addressing the human condition today.

-David Sedaris is the author Barrel Fever and Holidays on Ice, as well as collections of personal essays, Naked, Me Talk Pretty One Day, Dress Your Family in Corduroy and Denim, and When You Are Engulfed in Flames, each of which became a bestseller.
-There are a total of seven million copies of his books in print and they have been translated into 25 languages.
-He was the editor of Children Playing Before a Statue of Hercules: An Anthology of Outstanding Stories.
+David Sedaris is the author of Barrel Fever and Holidays on Ice, as well as collections of personal essays, Naked, Me Talk Pretty One Day, Dress Your Family in Corduroy and Denim, When You Are Engulfed in Flames, and his most recent book, Let’s Explore Diabetes with Owls, each of which became an immediate bestseller.
+The audio version of Let's Explore Diabetes With Owls is a 56th Annual GRAMMY Awards Nominee for Best Spoken Word Album.
+He is the author of the NYT-bestselling collection of fables entitled Squirrel Seeks Chipmunk: A Modest Bestiary (with illustrations by Ian Falconer).
+He was also the editor of Children Playing Before a Statue of Hercules: An Anthology of Outstanding Stories.
 Sedaris’s pieces appear regularly in The New Yorker and have twice been included in “The Best American Essays.”
-His newest book, a collection of fables entitled Squirrel Seeks Chipmunk: A Modest Bestiary (with illustrations by Ian Falconer), was published in September 2010 and immediately hit the NYT Bestseller Fiction List.
-His next book is entitled Let’s Explore Diabetes with Owls and was published late spring 2013.
+There are a total of ten million copies of his books in print and they have been translated into 25 languages.

-"“Sedaris’s droll assessment of the mundane and the eccentrics who inhabit the world’s crevices make him one of the greatest humorists writing today”"— Chicago Tribune
+"Sedaris’s droll assessment of the mundane and the eccentrics who inhabit the world’s crevices make him one of the greatest humorists writing today"— The Chicago Tribune

-"“Sedaris belongs on any list of people writing in English at the moment who are revising our ideas about what’s funny. ”"— San Francisco Chronicle
+"Sedaris belongs on any list of people writing in English at the moment who are revising our ideas about what’s funny. "— The San Francisco Chronicle